 They’ve since added French, Indonesian, Vietnamese, Spanish and Thai.

 Cool Tricks: When there’s more than one possible way to translate a word or a phrase, Papago asks users to choose between two different images to establish context.
-Helpful features for travelers include conversation mode, offline mode, and automatic currency conversion.
+Helpful features for travellers include conversation mode, offline mode, and automatic currency conversion.

 Languages: Korean, Chinese, Japanese and English